department-of-veterans-affairs/vets-website/content/pages/pension/apply/pension-fully-developed-claim.md

 To support a claim for increased disability pension benefits based on being housebound, the evidence must show that you:

-  - Have a single permanent disability that’s 100% disabling, and you spend most of your time at home, **or**
+  - Have a single permanent disability that’s 100% disabling, and you are confined to your home, **or**
   - Have a disability (rated 60% or higher) in addition to the disability that qualifies you for a pension

 If you’re claiming benefits for a disabled child, the evidence must show that the child, before turning 18 years old, became unable to support themselves due to a mental or physical disability.